BIGJRA/BIGJRA.github.io/rejuv.md

 -   Do three more actions.

--   Head upstairs and into Saki’s room on the right.
+-   Head upstairs and into Saki's room on the right.
 Read the diary at the bottom.

 -   Re-enter the house, and head up and right.